 5. MAINTENANCE SERVICES BY ASSOCIATION:

-(C) The Association may elect to contract for periodic driveway sealing, as often as it deems it is required.
+C. The Association may elect to contract for periodic driveway sealing, as often as it deems it is required.
 The cost of providing such services shall be assessed equally among all lot owners receiving such services.
-[Amended 5 Oct 2018: this subsection added]
+(This subsection added on 10/5/2018)